-The North Carolina DMV will accept information other DMVs, family members, doctors, law enforcement officers and other concerned individuals.
+The North Carolina DMV will accept information from other DMVs, family members, doctors, law enforcement officers, and other concerned individuals.

 Those who wish to have a driver evaluated must complete a Medical Request for Driver Re-Examination and return it to the Medical Evaluation Program address given on the form.

 Anonymous or unsigned requests will not be processed—and "advanced age" alone will not be considered a sufficient reason for re-examination.

 Personnel at the Medical Unit will review each request and determine whether an individual's license should be restricted or canceled.
 In some cases, a doctor will be required to conduct an additional examination and complete a detailed Medical Report Form.